AdamGTaylor/ScientificModelling2021-2022-2/README.md

 ## Biweekly report 1 (report & presenation)

+    1 week
-    21st of February
+    DL: 21st of February

 ## Biweekly report 2 (report & presenation)

+    2 weeks
-    6th of March
+    DL: 6th of March (22:00)

 ## Midterm report (report & presentation & cover letter & code)

+    3 weeks
-    27th of March
+    DL: 27th of March (22:00)

 ## Biweekly report 3 (report & presenation)

+    2 weeks
-    10th of April
+    DL: 10th of April (22:00)

 ## Biweekly report 4 (report & presenation)

+    2 weeks
-    24th of April
+    DL: 24th of April (22:00)

 ## Final Report (report & presentation & cover letter & code)

+    2 weeks
+    DL: 8th of May (22:00)

+## ISSUES

+    Still don't get how to go around the 5000 publication limit.
+    Didn't really find it in the API documentation while I have worked with ReST API before and making query with an url is not some alien technology.